 - If you can’t sleep, get out of bed

 Sometimes you may be just tossing and turning in bed.
 If it happens for up to 20 minutes, get out of bed to a different space and do a non-stimulating activity.
 For instance, you can choose to read, knit, tidy or dust, until you starting feeling sleepy.
+Don’t start making stressful tasks like planning or assignments, better postpone those activities or buy homework papers online.
 If you make yourself active, your body temperature goes up, when you go back to bed, your body temperature will start falling and help you fall back to sleep and sleep better.
 In case you are feeling angry, get out of bed and get a simple snack.
 Such as a glass of milk, walnuts, or anything that helps to promote sleep.
 Keep off from heavy fats and salty foods or alcohol and focus on a snack with tryptophan.